-In addition to advanced degrees, the partners intend to work collaboratively to bring other credit and non-credit lifelong learning opportunities as well as certificates, diplomas, and professional certifications.
-The consortia intends to address the economic and workforce needs, leadership and community development needs in Eastern Kentucky.
+UCM is committed to working collaboratively with partner schools to provide the community with access to advanced degrees, certificates, diplomas, professional certifications, and other credit and non-credit lifelong learning opportunities.
+In addition, the consortia plan to address the economic and workforce needs, leadership, and community development needs in Eastern Kentucky.

 What makes UCM unique, compared to other university centers or centers of higher education, is that classes from partner institutions are made available on the HCTC campus to students who wish to remain local while completing their education.
 Additionally, it is a partnership that encourages working together and sharing resources to benefit the students and community.
 Our partner schools provide access to quality programs and classes with courses taught by in-person faculty utilizing various distance education modes.
 These distance education platforms include interactive television video (ITV), Internet, or teleconferencing software.
 In addition to remote courses, UCM offers student services which include assistance with applications, registration, advising, and financial aid.
 Furthermore, thanks to a $395,000 Appalachian Regional Commission grant, HCTC can provide offices to partner universities, fostering a successful collaboration effort.